 VACCINATIONS AND HEALTH: No vaccinations are required for travel in Bhutan; however, cholera and yellow fever inoculations are required if you arrive within five days of departing from an infected area.
+The southern portions of our route (primarily the border zone around Gelephu) is considered an endemic zone for malaria and you might consider consulting your physician regarding anti-malarial prophylactics.
 As standard travel precautions, you should always be up to date with tetanus shots, and strongly consider inoculations against hepatitis types A and B. We recommend participants contact their doctor for advice prior to departure.
 All participants should bring a good quantity of all their prescription and over the counter drugs and medical supplies, as these will be very difficult to obtain in Bhutan.